kenplix/allocator/README.md

-# allocator
+# Allocator
-virtual memory allocator
+Virtual memory allocator

 # How to run?
 1)clone or download this repository